StefanIvemo/vwan-playground/README.md

 |:--|:--|:--|
 | Contoso | `contoso.json` | Multiple Virtual WAN hubs in different regions, landing zones and "on-premises" VNets.
 P2S VPN, S2S VPN, Azure Firewall. |

 > Additional configs are in the works.
+Planning to add some configs with single regions VWAN hubs.

 Decide which config you want to use and update the `main.bicep` template to use the config file.